tjntomas/MI-Bluetooth-Remote-for-Home-Assistant/README.md

 I wanted to be able to use a spare Xiomi MI Remote control and get the keypresses as events into Home Assistant so I can use it as general purpose remote.
 The remote I used can be bought for around $12 on banggood.com or wish.com.  https://www.wish.com/product/5f9a27f4f2a9e4083c908f7b?share=web

 I paired the remote control with a NUC running Ubuntu that I use as a media player.
-I then wrote a simple python script to listen to the remote keypress events and send the events to Home Assistant.
+I then wrote a simple python3 script to listen to the remote keypress events and send the events to Home Assistant.

 To use the script, you need to:
+1. Install the dependencies in the script.
+They should all be present on your system with the expection of the evdev module hhich you can find here. https://pypi.org/project/evdev/
 1. Look in /dev/input and make a note of the highest numbered device
 2. Pair the remote control to the computer, as you would pair any bluetooth device.
 3. Look again in /dev/input and make note of the new device that has been created.
 This is your bluetooth remote control.